wolfgangmuender/InspectorTodo/CONTRIBUTING.md

 Furthermore, please add the following line to your Pull Request description with your full name and e-mail address:

 ```
-I hereby agree to the terms of the InspectorToDo Contributor License Agreement. <FULL NAME>, <EMAIL_ADDRESS>
+I hereby agree to the terms of the InspectorTodo Contributor License Agreement. <FULL NAME>, <EMAIL_ADDRESS>
 ```

 ### Formatting